-In the Daimler Truck Group, we rely on a systematic approach to implementing human rights due diligence, the Human Rights Compliance Management System (Human Rights CMS).
+At Daimler Truck, we rely on a systematic approach to implementing human rights due diligence, the Human Rights Compliance Management System (Human Rights CMS).

-The Human Rights CMS comprises fundamental principles and measures to promote compliant behaviour in the Group companies and majority interests as well as along our value chain.
+The Human Rights CMS comprises basic principles and measures to promote compliant behavior in the Group companies and majority interests as well as along our value chain.
 The Human Rights CMS consists of seven elements that build on each other.

 Publication of our Declaration of Principles for Social Responsibility and Human Rights as a supplement to the requirements for compliance with human rights from our Code of Conduct